fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 ----------------------------------------
 3. THE GAP:                    11.09% points

-### Gemini thoughts on accuracy above
+### Notes for the report
-1. Exact Accuracy (42%): This is your floor.
-Your model is getting less than half of the cars right.
+1. Exact Accuracy (42%): This is the floor.
+The model is getting less than half of the cars right.

 2. Make Accuracy (53%): This is surprisingly low.
 It means that nearly half the time, the model doesn't even know it's looking at a "BMW" vs. a "Ford."

-3. The Gap (11%): This proves your hypothesis: Hierarchy matters.
-The model is significantly better at the "Easy" task (Make) than the "Hard" task (Model), but because you are using a standard flat classifier, it isn't effectively leveraging the easy task to help solve the hard one.
+3. The Gap (11%): This proves the hypothesis: Hierarchy matters.
+The model is significantly better at the "Easy" task (Make) than the "Hard" task (Model), but because we are using a standard flat classifier, it isn't effectively leveraging the easy task to help solve the hard one.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.